EconoDLT/RestakingDynamics/README.md

 # RestakingDynamics

-# Multi-Chain Lending
+# Financial Dynamics and Interconnected Risk of Liquid Restaking
-**DeFi, Lending Protocols, Risk-Management Models, and Cross-Chain Asset Transfers across 9 EVM Blockchains with 3 Different Network Architectures**
+**DeFi, Restaking Protocols, and Layered Risks across Interconnected Protocols and Blockchains**

-This repository contains the collected data, the R code used, further explanations and clarifications for the research paper that extends automated risk management models of on-chain lending protocols, with cross-chain components and variables.
+This repository contains the collected data, the R code used, further explanations and clarifications for the research paper that analyzes the dynamics of the liquid restaking market.

-**Required Skills/Knowledge:** Distributed Systems, Econometrics, Financial Modelling, Collateralization, Debt Market.
+**Required Skills/Knowledge:** Distributed Systems, Econometrics, Financial Modelling, Crypto-Economic Security (Part of Network Security for Blockchains), Risk Analysis, Attack Simulation.

 ---

 ## Repository Structure

 ```
-MultiChainLending/
+RestakingDynamics/
 │
 ├── README.md
 │